-In 2004, Michael partnered with a prominent architect and developer to create Ten Museum Park, a 50-story residential building in downtown Miami.
+In 2004, Michael Capponi partnered with a prominent architect and developer to create Ten Museum Park, a 50-story residential building in downtown Miami.
 This project attracted so much interest that 95 percent of its 200 units were sold within its first week-and-a-half on the market.
-Upon seeing such great success, Michael took the plunge and founded his own development firm, Sol Group Global, formerly known as Capponi Group.
+Upon seeing such great success, Michael took the plunge and founded his development firm, Capponi Group.

-Due to Michael’s entrepreneurial acumen and keen eye for opportunity, Sol Group Global has continued to thrive, tackling high-profile projects such as Miami’s tallest luxury penthouse, Akoya Penthouse; the renovation of the North Bay Road Mega Mansion, Casa de Suenos; the renovation of Miami Executive Aviation; the $32 million renovation of the former Kmart founder, Kresge’s estate, purchased by engineering tycoon, William H. Dean.
-This was the most expensive waterfront renovation project, which was located at 2901 Flamingo Drive in Miami Beach.
+Due to Michael’s entrepreneurial acumen and keen eye for opportunity, Capponi Group continued to thrive, tackling high-profile projects such as Miami’s tallest luxury penthouse, Akoya Penthouse; the renovation of the North Bay Road Mega Mansion, Casa de Suenos; the renovation of Miami Executive Aviation; the $32 million renovation of the former Kmart founder, Kresge’s estate, purchased by engineering tycoon, William H. Dean.
+This was the most expensive residential renovation project in Miami Beach history.

-Currently, Michael is splitting his time between his real estate ventures and his humanitarian efforts, which have been near and dear to his heart since his return to South Beach in 1998.
-He has donated countless hours of his time to disaster relief initiatives around the globe, mostly by gathering supplies and organizing fundraisers for families of victims and survivors.
+Currently, Michael Capponi is splitting his time between his real estate ventures and his humanitarian efforts, which have been near and dear to his heart since his return to South Beach in 1998.
+He has donated tens of thousands of hours of his time to disaster relief initiatives around the globe, mostly by gathering supplies and organizing fundraisers for families of victims and survivors.
 He played an instrumental role in providing relief after tragedies like 9/11, Hurricane Charley, and Hurricane Katrina.

-Michael also founded Haiti Empowerment Mission following the January 12, 2010 earthquake, making a number of trips to the island to establish temporary tent communities, revitalize the historic town of Jacmel, and relocate survivors to more permanent homes and placing over 50 children in private schools and colleges.
-He later renamed the initiative Global Empowerment Mission (GEM) to better serve its international expansion and outreach.
+Michael Capponi also founded Haiti Empowerment Mission following the January 12, 2010 earthquake, making over 80 trips to the island to establish temporary tent communities, revitalize the historic town of Jacmel, and relocate survivors to more permanent homes and placing over 50 children in private schools and colleges.
+He later renamed the foundation, Global Empowerment Mission (GEM) to better serve its international expansion and outreach.
 Since then, he and his team have assisted in over 200 mission trips around the globe.
 He calls his 80+ trips to Haiti his MBA in humanitarian studies.
 Today, Gem is a Gold Rated charity by Guidestar.
 The board consists of a wide variety of entrepreneurs and celebrities.

-To learn more about Michael Capponi and his professional life and philanthropic efforts, be sure to visit his blog page, which will be updated frequently.
+To learn more about Michael Capponi and his professional life and humanitarian efforts, be sure to visit the blog page, which will gives live updates daily.